Main Navigation

 How can I be more involved in the University's work?

 The students are introduced to the importance of communication and consulting skills right from the start of the course.
-Alison Blaxter helps to support the students with their developing communication skills by running mock consultations with willing clients and pets.
+Dr Alison Blaxter helps to support the students with their developing communication skills by running mock consultations with willing clients and pets.
 The university is always looking for pet owners who are willing to donate some time to helping our students develop these skills.
 If you and your pet would like to help, please email the practice so that we can forward your interest to the university team.

 The university is involved in a wide range of research projects.
 All research projects must pass stringent government and university ethical scrutiny.
 Much of the research is based around questionnaires, alternatively some of the animals that sadly pass away can help with research or spare tissue from samples already taken for clinical purposes can be studied.